 Fancy trying one of Hong Kong’s famous buffets, but don’t fancy emptying out your wallet at the same time?
 Ignore the big names.
 Five-star hotels like the Intercontinental hog the buffet table headlines, but they will cost as much as HK$800 for the full selection.
 Many of the restaurants in our best Hong Kong buffet list aren’t cheap either and your bill will come in at HK$400.

 However, there are buffets in Hong Kong that can be done cheaply—and that doesn’t mean badly.
-Below are five of the best cheap Hong Kong buffets, where you should expect to pay between HK$100 and HK$200 for your dinner.
+Below are the best cheap Hong Kong buffets you can find, where you should expect to pay between HK$100 and HK$200 for your dinner.
 Expect to pay a little bit more on Saturday and Sunday.

 Shamrock Hotel Cafe